 You can use rock salt and sea salt as they are interchangeable.
 Here is a list of rock salt substitutes for you.

-What Equipment Will You Need For Sour Cream Mashed Potatoes?
+What Equipment Will You Need To Make Sour Cream Mashed Potatoes?

 How Much Time Do You Need To Make Sour Cream Mashed Potatoes?